florianamoser/splicer/documentation/building-sensor-settings.md

 A simple get-camera-parameters `gcp` command will show the currently active settings on the sensor.
 Below is a dump the settings currently active on Splicer.
 The `Analog Gain` might be reduced in the future when brigher lights are used during sampling.

 The `Exposure Time` parameter is often changed throughout the process of image creation.
-While 3200uSec results in the brightest possible image, it requires the feedrate within LinuxCNC to be reduced to 25%.
+While `3200 uSec` results in the brightest possible image, it requires the feedrate within LinuxCNC to be reduced to `25%`.
 Otherwise there is a risk of dropped lines.
-During early development of the image, the exposure time is often reduced to 1500uSec or lower.
-Send a set-exposure-time `set 1500` to reduce the exposure time to 1500uSec.
+During early development of the image, the exposure time is often reduced to `1500 uSec` or lower.
+Send a set-exposure-time `set 1500` to reduce the exposure time to `1500 uSec`.

 ```
 OK>gcp